-In 2003, as Aaron Boone rounded the bases en route to delivering one of the more dramatic home runs in baseball history, fans thought, “the New York Yankee – Boston Red Sox rivalry cannot get any better than this."
+In 2003, as Aaron Boone rounded the bases en route to delivering one of the more dramatic home-runs in baseball history, we as fans thought: “the New York Yankee – Boston Red Sox rivalry cannot get any better than this.

-We were wrong, though.
-A year later, the Sox became the first team in MLB history to overcome a three games to none deficit, taking the final four games in the 2004 ALCS.
+We were wrong, as a year later the Sox became the first team in history to overcome a three games to none deficit in the playoffs (2004 ALCS).

-Now though, the rivalry has hit the snooze button each season, waiting for something electric to happen.
-A glance at the two clubs' current situations indicates that the wait will continue in 2014.
+Now though, the rivalry has seemingly hit the snooze button each season, waiting for something electric to happen.
+That wait looks like it’ll continue in 2014 when glancing at the two clubs’ current situations.

-Boston (36-43) came into Yankee Stadium Friday night to start a three-game weekend set against New York (40-37), according to CBS Sports.
-Each team is failing to live up to expectations.
+Boston (36-43) comes into Yankee Stadium tonight to start a three-game weekend set against New York (40-37), according to CBSsports.com.
+Each team is failing to live up to expectations and is down-right offensive when it comes to putting runs across the plate.
 This is not the over-powering American League East our parents are used to.

 McCann and Ellsbury just haven’t produced.
-The Yankees catcher is hitting a lowly .223 while Ellsbury is not providing the punch the team had hoped (four home runs).
+The Yankees catcher is hitting a lowly .223 while Ellsbury is not providing the punch the team had hoped (4 home-runs).
 This is especially disappointing considering the Yankees right-field porch is tailor-made for Ellbury’s swing.

-The idea of moving to a more speedy, defensive-minded, timely-hitting lineup is the plan that will show its positives in the postseason (along with dominant pitching).
-The loss of so many home-runs (Cano, Granderson and Swisher), creates a problem: the power needed for the long regular-season is suddenly gone.
+While the idea of moving to a more speedy, defensive-minded, timely-hitting lineup is the plan that will show its positives in the postseason (along with dominant pitching).
+The problem is though that losing as many home-runs as they did (Cano, Granderson and Swisher), the power is suddenly gone that is needed for the long regular-season.

 While the Yankees problem has been “money gone wrong,” the Red Sox issue has been “development gone wrong.”

-Not only are the lineups a major problem (failing to spark interest in this rivalry), but Friday's starters were Vidal Nuno (5.88 ERA) and the immortal Brandon Workman (ninth career start).
-(The Sox lost 6-0.)
+Not only are the lineups a major problem (failing to spark interest in this rivalry), but tonight’s starters are Vidal Nuno (5.88 ERA) and the immortal Brandon Workman (ninth career start).